DETAILED ACTION

 and transmitting, by the video game streaming service, a second video stream captured from the second video game instance to a second user. (paras.
 30, 45; system services multiple users. paras.
 7, 30, 36-37, 45; user requests to play a game of a cloud gaming system and selects a title from a plurality of titles owned by the user.
 See also paras.
 144-145; multiplayer and massively multiplayer games. para.
 44; System cloud game servers generate video and audio streams and transmit them to the client device.)

-Colenbrander2, however, does teach wherein the video game streaming service allows any of the plurality of different video games to be loaded onto any host computing instance in the host computing instance group at any time that there is sufficient on-host size availability; (Examiner asserts Colenbrander renders this obvious on its own, see para.
+Colenbrander2, however, does teach wherein the video game streaming service selects, for loading a video game instance, a host computing instance from among a plurality of host computing instances in the host computing instance group based on a determination, prior to load, of which host computing instances have sufficient available storage capacity for the video game instance; (Examiner asserts Colenbrander renders this obvious on its own, see para.
 37-38; System identifies a data center with capacity and has a server of the data center load the game code and instantiate the game.
 Regardless, Examiner will cite Colenbrander2, Fig. 2A, paras.
 37-42; network and distributed storage stores data for video games which are loaded onto compute nodes for execution.
 Para.
 44, 51; storage and sessions of games may be based on a calculated load of game.
 Load of game includes size of storage. paras.
 34-35; virtual machines that are collections of resources.
 Paras.
 61-67, 75; system assigns sessions based on load balancing that is based on capacity of storage and compute resources.
-Therefore, the system can identify the resources available on a virtual machine and the load required to host a game and it would have been obvious to one of ordinary skill prior to the effective filing date to load the game onto any machine with capacity for the game in order to provide cloud gaming to the user.)
+Therefore, the system can identify the resources available on a virtual machine and the load required to host a game and it would have been obvious to one of ordinary skill prior to the effective filing date to select a host that has sufficient available storage capacity in order to provide an instance of cloud gaming to the user.)

 It would have been obvious to one of ordinary skill prior to the effective filing date to combine the system of Colenbrander with the loading onto any host when there is availability in order to efficiently utilize the resources of the system and minimize load.
 (Colenbrander2, paras.
 6, 23)